JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

-higher-order functions are a key ingredient of Julia that allows a function like `broadcast` to be written in Julia itself (and hence be extensible to user-defined containers), rather than having to be built in to the compiler (and limited to "built-in" types).
+higher-order functions are a key ingredient of Julia that allows a function like `broadcast` to be written in Julia itself (and hence be extensible to user-defined containers), rather than having to be built in to the compiler (and probably limited to "built-in" container types).